Vinayak-Chv/NetNinja_NodeCourse/README.md

 400 Range - User or Client Error Codes
 500 Range - Server Error Codes

+Request Types: (Related to Data in Database)
+GET     = Request the resources
+POST    = To Create the new Data
+DELETE  = Delete the Existing Data
+PUT     = Request to Update the Data

 Day Report

 1st Day - File System, Global, Streams, Test, Modules